Retirement Contribution Calculator

 How to use

-- Enter expected annual return rate.
+3. Enter your expected annual return.

-Employer-matched retirement contributions are one of the most valuable workplace benefits — it is essentially free money added to your retirement savings.
+Employer-matched retirement contributions are one of the most valuable workplace benefits, it is essentially free money added to your retirement savings.
 In the US, 401(k) plans commonly match 50–100% of employee contributions up to a percentage of salary.
 In Australia, employers must contribute 11% of salary to superannuation.
 In the UK, auto-enrolment requires employers to contribute at least 3% to workplace pensions.

 The compounding effect over decades is extraordinary.
-Contributing $500/month with a 50% employer match at 7% return for 30 years produces over $680,000 — of which $270,000 is employer contributions and investment returns.
+Contributing $500/month with a 50% employer match at 7% return for 30 years produces over $680,000, of which $270,000 is employer contributions and investment returns.
 Not contributing enough to get the full employer match is one of the most common and costly financial mistakes.

 Frequently Asked Questions